-Houston – You are the Change our World Needs to See
+Houston – You Are The Change Our World Needs To See

 I am watching an entire city of millions, come together regardless of race, religion, sexuality, or legal residency status to have each other’s backs showing us what it means to love boldly.

+Thank you Houstonians for showing us what it looks like to see love win.
+Y’all are amazing!

-Y’all our country as a whole is in the midst of its own disaster as it is more divided than most of us have seen in our lifetimes and racism is at the point we are seeing literal Nazis on our streets.
-We need to pay attention Houstonians.
+Y’all, our country as a whole is in the midst of its own disaster as it is more divided than most of us have seen in our lifetime.
+Racism is at the where point we are seeing literal Nazis on our streets.
+We need to pay attention Houston right now.

 During this dire crisis people are coming together to overcome insane obstacles, showing us all that we can bridge any divide, that we truly can treat anybody and everybody as human, valuing each other without discrimination.